P2V

 This way the system is NOT changed.

-This maybe useful for forensic investigations when there is no time to create a disk-image first.
+This maybe useful for forensic investigations when there is no time

 You should have some basic MOA know how.